 - Eighteen public and private secondary institutions offer a wide range of baccalaureate degrees.

 - Twelve schools offer graduate opportunities — master or doctoral programs — in a variety of disciplines.

 - Fifteen junior colleges, community colleges and technical institutes confer two-year associate degrees.

 - In the North Carolina portion of the Charlotte Metro Region, there are seven community colleges that are part of the state system of community colleges.

 Excellence abounds among the institutions offering students a variety of learning environments from large, diverse campuses to small, denominational settings.
 Tuition for four-year degree programs ranges from $4,250 annually for a North Carolina resident living off campus at a public school to $38,784 for a private college student living on campus.

 Central Piedmont Community College works with local businesses to create workforce development classes.

-Higher Learning in the MSA
+Higher learning in the region

-Higher Learning in NC
+Higher learning in NC

-Higher Learning in SC
+Higher learning in SC